metafysik/utils-spring-boot-starter/README.md

 # utils-spring-boot-starter
-A personal utility of spring boot starter, such contains project configuration or a log annotation.
+A personal utility of spring boot starter, contains project configuration or a log annotation or more.